Employer branding – how important is your employer brand?

 Here are some tools that can help you find out what people are already saying about your company:

-- Social Mention – These tools looks at what people have been saying about you on social media and provides useful data such as the number of comments which are generally positive compared to those which are negative.
+- Social Mention – These tools look at what people have been saying about you on social media and provides useful data such as the number of comments which are generally positive compared to those which are negative.

 - Google Alerts – The free Google Alerts service is a great way to find out what is being said about your company and have it delivered straight to your inbox.